ribena75/my-website/cv.md

 * User and account maintenance
 * Assisting and training users

-Other responsibilities included website development and content management, domain management, in-house design and print production, data protection and organisational lead on GDPR, IT support and training of staff.
+Other responsibilities included website development and content management, domain management, in-house design and print production, data protection and organisational lead on GDPR and internal IT support.

 ### NHS Lambeth / Website Manager